By -- 2018-09-13 in Blog

 By -- 2018-08-7 in Blog

-As always it is important to beware of offers that appear to be too good to be true such as unlimited storage and bandwidth for a few dollars a month.
-If you aren’t sure what type of server will best fit your organization’s needs, or would like some help setting it up and maintaining it, give us a call at 703-790-0400 or visit our website at www.optfinity.com.
+Be cautious of offers that seem too good to be true, such as unlimited storage and bandwidth for just a few dollars per month.
+If you need help choosing, setting up, or maintaining a server, contact us at 703-790-0400 or visit our website at www.optfinity.com.

 By -- 2018-08-1 in Blog